How to Preserve Shelf-Stable Lemon or Lime Juice

 In some preserving recipes (such as cordials, chutneys, or tomato sauces), extra citric acid is added to lower the pH to safe levels.
 But when you’re preserving straight citrus juice, no extra acid is needed.

 TIP: Choose your glass jars relative to the volume of juice you wish to preserve.
 The juice should be approx 1cm from the top of the jar.
-Should you half-fill a jar you’ll find that it may float to the surface during water-bathing (it won’t fully submerge)…therefore it won’t be a successful seal.

 home made lemonade